shaha-nah/SmartPark/README.md

 This repository contains the code for the mobile application.

 ## Project Info
-This project is divided into three different repositories.
+This project is divided into four different repositories.

 > Mobile application
 >